ChaoticAkantor/CARPG/README.md

 # Engineer
  Summons a single friendly Sentry.

- Sentry can slow down enemies.
+ Sentry shots slow down enemies.

- Has a weaker version of Heal Aura without poison damage.
+ Has it's own healing aura.

  Activating whilst active will recall the turret for a cost.